robdodson/robdodson.github.com/source/_posts/2013-08-20-exploring-html-imports.markdown

 categories: [HTML5, HTML Imports, Polymer, Template, Web Components]
 ---

 [Web Components](http://robdodson.me/blog/2013/03/17/why-web-components/) have come a long way in the past few months and one of the technologies that I'm most interested in is [HTML Imports](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/imports/index.html) (or "imports", for short).
 Imports allow you to load additional documents into your page without having to write a bunch of ajax.
-This is great for [custom elements](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/custom/index.html) where you might want to import a suite of new tags.
+This is great for [Custom Elements](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/custom/index.html) where you might want to import a suite of new tags.
 I spent the day playing with imports and thought it would be useful to write up my progress.

 <!--more-->